 Kingfish, Mahi-Mahi, Tuna and False Albacore ( we call them Bonito here) are here in good numbers and typically have been biting very well .These species are represented in the photos included with this report of some of our recent anglers here aboard the Marlin My Darlin.

 Kings continue to hug the reefs and right around 100 feet of water.
 Continuing right along with those Kings is a fresh supply of seaweed, once again keeping the mates very busy clearing lines.
 Mixed in there with the Kings are good numbers of those Bonito.
 Good sized Bonito capable of really putting a bend in the rods.
 They are powerhouses, but the true powerhouses of the family are the Tuna.
 We love them and frequently target those Tunas.
 200 to 350 feet on current edges and in the midst of our friend, the seaweed, has been the place to find them best.

 South current inshore most every day here.
 Runs pretty strongly, then slows considerably, only to soon pick up speed once again.
 Doing this every day.
 But what has been happening is a very strong northerly current showing outside (every day) in water between 600 and 750 feet of depth and this has created a very good area for the Mahi-Mahi as they have a preference for these edges and conflicting currents.

 Tight lines and see you on the rip.
-Rick, Matt, Tommy K and JJ
+JJ, Matt, Tommy K and JJ